 RESTRICTIONS RE BAPTISMS/WEDDINGS/FUNERALS IN THE LIGHT OF COVID19

-It is possible to hold a baptism in church at this time, but numbers are very restricted.
-Please contact us if you would like to talk about arranging a future baptism in St Giles.
+Please contact us if you would like to talk about arranging a future baptism and you live in the parish of St Giles by completing the following form.

-Weddings can go ahead, but only with 6 people in attendance.
+Weddings are now able to go ahead, but only with a limit of 30 people in attendance, not including church staff.

-There is some more information on the Church of England website @ https://www.churchofengland.org/more/media-centre/coronavirus-covid-19-guidance-churches#na
+There is some more information on the Church of England website, which was issued on 19th May 2021. @ https://www.churchofengland.org/more/media-centre/coronavirus-covid-19-guidance-churches#na

 In this exceptional time, the Government’s guidance on social distancing and self-isolation will impact the way funerals will be conducted for the immediate future.
-Christian funerals continue to be held in St Giles Church but there will be some adaptations to protect everyone.
+Christian funerals continue to be held in St Giles’ Church but there will be some adaptations to protect everyone.
+Funeral attendance is no longer limited to 30 people, but is determined by how many people our COVID-secure venue can safely accommodate with social distancing.
+We determine this to be a maximum of 50.

 Before the Funeral